junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 The night soon falls on them.
 There is still no sign of Cas.

-"You want to, umm," Sam shifts in the stool next to him.
-"Find a place for the night?"
+"You want to, umm," Sam shifts in the stool next to him, "-- get a room for the night?"
+He nods toward the wooden "Room" sign below the saloon's signboard.

 Dean checks his watch.
 It's been ten hours.

 He empties the glass and stands up.
 "Yeah ok, let's go."

-There is no motel or anything similar in the town, of course -- apparently they don't get many outsiders.
-But the sheriff's office is empty.
+Then adds, "But not here."

+"What's wrong with here?"

+Dean's eyes sweep through the saloon girls gathering and giggling around the base of the staircase, sounds of cheap bed shaking are remotely audible.
+His eyes land back on Sam's, raising the eyebrows that can speak by themselves: *Serious?*

+Sam hums.
+"Good point."

+They go back to the sheriff's office.
 With both the sheriff and the deputy down, that place is just a whole big empty room waiting to be claimed.

 Dean leads them back in there.
 The deputy's charred skeleton is still behind the bar, the air burnt flesh.
 Dean decides to not think about that for now.
 He wanders around the place, looking for anything available to claim for their use.